zzehli/study-notes/ml/ml.md

 * An important thing to note is that the graph is recreated from scratch
 * optimization: optimization step adjust param to reduce model errors
     * algorithms such as Stochastic Gradient Descent and ADAM
-* optimization loop consists of train loop and test loop, each iteration is an *epoch*
+* optimization loop consists of train loop and test loop, each iteration is an *epoch* (putting it all together: https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html#optimizing-model-parameters)

 # Prompt Engineering
 ## [Prompt Engineering Overview](https://youtu.be/dOxUroR57xs?si=YDSjolN3mo3FzvHG)